-The selection criteria were developed in multiple stages and through analysis of SASD data from 2013 through 2016.
+The selection criteria were developed in multiple stages and through analysis of SASD data from 2015 through 2017.
 We first set hospital-owned facility market share criteria: at least 25 percent of major ambulatory surgeries for the CCS procedure category.
-Then, we created a threshold for average annual multistate SASD major ambulatory surgery volumes based on observed data for 2013 through 2016 (we chose a threshold of 4,000 surgeries annually).
+Then, we created a threshold for average annual multistate SASD major ambulatory surgery volumes based on observed data for 2015 through 2017 (we chose a threshold of 4,000 surgeries annually).
 Finally, we excluded three CCS procedure groups because SASD hospital data showed evidence of unreliable reporting of dental services, skin grafts, and wound debridement.
 The CCS category for Percutaneous Transluminal Coronary Angioplasty (PTCA) is in-scope for the 2016 NASS.
 However, the HCUP subsequently learned that Level II HCPCS codes, which are required for complete capture of PCTA procedures, were systematically missing from some sample hospitals.
 Beginning with the 2018 NASS, it was classified as out-of-scope based on this inability to obtain Level II HCPCS codes from all hospital-owned facilities in the sample.
-The final set of included, or in-scope, CCS procedure groups for the NASS is provided in Appendix B.
+The final set of included, or in-scope, CCS procedure groups for the 2017 NASS is provided in Appendix B. Appendix B also includes a running list of changes to the in-scope procedure groups over time.